Rahulvishwanath19/endtoenddelaywithack/README.md

 **CHALLENGES FACED AND HOW DID I ADDRESSED IT:**
 Displaying N packets if N is too large
-If N is too large, it gets difficult displaying output so what i did was used string formatting.
+If N is too large, it gets difficult displaying output so what we did was used string formatting.
 So we can get predefined columns to display my output.